MikeyBurkman/cecil/README.md

 # Cecil
+When package.json is just too much work

+## What does it do?
-Run and distribute single-file NodeJS scripts that require external dependencies
+Cecil lets you run and distribute single-file NodeJS scripts that require external dependencies, without the need for maintaining an entire module

 ## Quick Start
 ### Your script looks like this: